 ( you may just read till page 32 on value investing )

 These are some of the quotes from the paper :

 - There’s no such thing as a value company.
 Price is all that matters.
-At some price, an asset is a buy, at another it’s a hold and at another it’s a sell.
+At some price, an asset is a buy, at another, it’s a hold and at another, it’s a sell.

-- Jesse Livermore famously quipped that “I made all my money from my sitting” and Klarman would agree saying, “There's something validating about the message that it's okay to do nothing and wait for opportunities to present themselves or to pay off.”
+- Jesse Livermore famously quipped that “I made all my money from my sitting” and Klarman would agree to say, “There's something validating about the message that it's okay to do nothing and wait for opportunities to present themselves or to pay off.”
 Thus, Patience is not only a virtue, but the cornerstone of a Value culture and the bedrock of the Value structure.

 - “In reality, no one knows what the market will do.
 Trying to predict it is a waste of time, and investing based upon that prediction is a speculative undertaking.”
-We have seen time and time again the market confound the pundits and predictors.
+We have seen time and time again the market confounds the pundits and predictors.
 It will rally when everyone is convinced it will fall, and it will crash when everyone believes the good times will never end.
 John Maynard Keynes famously commented, “The market can stay irrational longer than you can stay solvent.”
 We know the perils of trying to take a position that is dependent on short-term market moves.

-- It is precisely because we do not, and cannot, know all the risks of an investment that we strive to invest at a discount.
+- It is precise because we do not, and cannot, know all the risks of an investment that we strive to invest at a discount.
 The bargain element helps to provide a cushion for when things go wrong.

-- A margin of safety is achieved when securities are purchased at prices sufficiently below underlying value to allow for human error, bad luck or extreme volatility in a complex, unpredictable and rapidly changing world.
+- A margin of safety is achieved when securities are purchased at prices sufficiently below underlying value to allow for human error, bad luck or extreme volatility in a complex, unpredictable and rapidly changing the world.

 - While some might mistakenly consider value investing a mechanical tool for identifying bargains, it is actually a comprehensive investment philosophy that emphasizes the need to perform in-depth fundamental analysis, pursue long-term investment results, limit risk, and resist crowd psychology.